Skip to main content

 Done!

-The blueprint is now visible on your dashboard and ready to use with game servers and Config templates.
+The blueprint is now available on your dashboard and can be used in game servers and Config templates.

-If you made a mistake, you can delete the followed blueprint to remove it from your dashboard.
+If you followed the wrong one, just delete it to remove it from your dashboard.

 Blueprint Updates